Crisis Management: Is it important and how is it effective

 In the CMP, think of all possible scenarios that may happen and write detailed media procedures.
 Will you issue a media release?
 Will you host a press conference?
 Will you send updates through social media?

-Your company should designate a small crisis management team who can be called on if a situation arises.
+Your company should designate a crisis management team who can be called on if a situation arises.
 Be sure to include a communications specialist and spokesperson and have their contact details at the ready.

 Assess the situation calmly and quickly